Coronavirus World Map: Tracking The Spread Of The Outbreak

 This particular virus, officially known as SARS-CoV-2, is only the third strain of coronavirus known to frequently cause severe symptoms in humans.
 The other two strains cause Middle East respiratory syndrome and severe acute respiratory syndrome.

+Hover over each circle to see that country's case count and number of deaths.
 Click here to see the state-by-state breakdown of cases in the United States.

 This story was originally published on March 30, 2020.